Libya: Politics and elections

-The formation of an interim unity government was announced on 5 February 2021, after its members were elected by the Libyan Political Dialogue Forum (LPDF).
-Seventy four members of the LPDF cast ballots for four-member slates which would fill positions including the Prime Minister and the head of the Presidential Council.
-After no slates reached a 60% vote threshold, the two leading teams competed in a run-off election.
-Mohamed al-Menfi, a former ambassador to Greece, became head of the Presidential Council.
-Meanwhile, the LPDF confirmed that Abdul Hamid Dbeibeh, a businessman, would be the transitional Prime Minister.
-All of the candidates who ran in this election, including the members of the winning slate, promised to appoint women to 30% of all senior government positions.
+Meanwhile, the LPDF confirmed that Abdul Hamid Dbeibeh, a businessman, would be the transitional prime minister.
+All of the candidates who ran in the election, including the members of the winning slate, promised to appoint women to 30% of all senior government positions.
 The politicians elected to lead the interim government initially agreed not to stand in the national elections scheduled for 24 December 2021.
-However, Abdul Hamid Dbeibeh announced his candidature for president despite the ban in November 2021.
-The Appeals Court in Tripoli rejected appeals for his disqualification, and allowed Dbeibeh back on the candidates' list, along with a number of other disqualified candidates, originally scheduled for December 24.
+However, Dbeibeh announced his candidacy for president despite the ban in November 2021.
+The appeals court in Tripoli rejected appeals for his disqualification and allowed Dbeibeh back on the candidates' list, along with a number of other previously disqualified candidates, for the election originally scheduled for 24 December.
 Even more controversially, the court also reinstated Saif al-Islam Gaddafi, a son of the former dictator, as a presidential candidate.
 On 22 December 2021, Libya's Election Commission called for the postponement of the election until 24 January 2022.
 Earlier, a parliamentary commission said it would be "impossible" to hold the election on 24 December 2021.
 The UN called on Libya's interim leaders to "expeditiously address all legal and political obstacles to hold elections, including finalising the list of presidential candidates".
-However, at the last minute, the election was postponed indefinitely and the international community agreed to continue its support and recognition of the interim government headed by Mr Dbeibeh.
+However, at the last minute, the election was postponed indefinitely and the international community agreed to continue its support and recognition of the interim government headed by Dbeibeh.
 According to new election rules, a new prime minister has 21 days to form a cabinet that must be endorsed by the various governing bodies within Libya.
 After this cabinet is agreed upon, the unity government will replace all "parallel authorities" within Libya, including the Government of National Accord in Tripoli and the administration led by General Haftar.